 - A LED next to the USB shows the charge status.
-While blinking (alternating between green and orange), the battery is still charging.
-Once charging is complete, the LED burns constant green and the display is turned on.
-After a while the device shuts down and the LED and screen are turned off. - If you find, over time, that the battery capacity is reduced significantly compared to its original capacity, we recommend that you fully discharge the batteries, and then fully recharge them.
+While blinking (alternating between green and amber), the battery is still charging.
+The LED burns constant green as soon as the battery is full. - If you find, over time, that the battery capacity is reduced significantly compared to its original capacity, we recommend that you fully discharge the batteries, and then fully recharge them.
 If necessary, this procedure may be repeated a few times. - If the battery charge indicator appears to become inaccurate (e.g., the battery is drained quickly from the point that the indicator still shows 50% charge), it also helps to completely discharge and recharge the battery. - It is normal for the total battery capacity to slowly decrease over time.
-After 500 charge/recharge cycles, the battery capacity is normally at 80% to 90% of its original capacity, depending on the way the device is used and recharged. - If you start using the SMxx after a long period of storage, we recommend that you first top off the charge before using the instrument.
+After 500 charge/recharge cycles, the battery capacity is normally at 80% to 90% of its original capacity, depending on the way the device is used and recharged. - If you start using the AM100 after a long period of storage, we recommend that you first top off the charge before using the instrument.
 You may also want to check if the date and time settings were preserved.